-FDP\DAR\EXT.2 (KMD)
+FDP_DAR_EXT.2 (KMD)

 The TOE, as part of the Knox Platform for Enterprise, provides mobile applications the ability to store sensitive data and have the TOE encrypt it accordingly.
-This functionality is controlled by the administrator through the apps that support sensitive data storage that are installed in the Work Profile, and is only available for apps that have been designed to support sensitive data.
-Based on the Work environment lock-state, sensitive data protected by this mechanism will be encrypted when locked (either directly by the user via timeout).
+This functionality is controlled by the administrator through the apps that support sensitive data storage, and is only available for apps that have been designed to support sensitive data.
+When an application stores data as sensitive data, the file will be marked as sensitive in the metadata.
+Based on the environment lock-state, sensitive data protected by this mechanism will be encrypted when locked (either directly by the user or via timeout).
 An application can determine whether sensitive data should remain encrypted in this manner or if it should be re-encrypted (such as by a symmetric key for better performance).
-Applications can use this to receive and store data securely while the Work environment is locked (such as an email application).
+Applications can use this to receive and store data securely while the environment is locked (such as an email application).